mlettini/matthewlettini.me/src/posts/2013/in-defense-of-rem-units.md

 While this isn’t appropriate for every design, being able to set a base size for your entire layout for every breakpoint can be incredibly useful.

-> Pro-tip: While I used pixel values, you could use % values as well.
+*Note: While I used pixel values, you could use % values as well.*

 ## 2. They’re great for rapid prototyping